YZhang469/UMN-mQGEE/README.md

 The document [functions.R](https://github.com/YZhang469/MQGEE/blob/master/functions.R) lists all the custom functions used in the simulation.
 It does not produce any results.

 * The function `generateData.joint` generates a data set, where the repeated-measures outcomes follow a multivariate normal distribution.
 This is equivalent to a conditional data generating mechanism with a unmeasured covariate.
+* The function `Q` analyzes the data set generated using composite Q-learning where the repeated-measures outcomes are collapsed with a weighted average.
+Users can choose between standard Q-learning and modified Q-learning.
+* The function `QGEE` analyzes the data set generated using our proposed Q-learning with GEE, where the repeated-measures outcomes are treated as a vector.

 ## Simulation code